openedx/openedx-events/docs/decisions/0004-avro-attrs-bridge-implementation-decisions.rst

           # output:'{"dt": "2020-05-04T13:37:00"}'

 2. Each attrs-decorated class has a attrs_attrs class attribute (`source attrs docs <https://www.attrs.org/en/stable/extending.html#extending>`_).
 It’s a tuple of attrs.Attribute carrying metadata about each attribute.
-   You can get \`type\` info on everything datum defined in an attrs class.
+   You can get `type` info on every field defined in an attrs-decorated class.

    .. code:: python